endurabyte/FitEdit.Landing/source/landing/support/garmin-signin.md

 ### Installing the Chrome extension

-The FitEdit extension will be added to the Chrome Web Store soon.
-In the meantime, you can perform a manual installation.
+The FitEdit extension is on the [Chrome Web Store](https://chromewebstore.google.com/u/1/detail/fitedit-training-data-man/bfhphpljoncaiamnglpmlcaopgpclmal).

+Alternatively, you can install the extension manually.
 Download the [extension zip file](https://releases.fitedit.io/browser/extension/chrome.zip) and extract it somewhere, for example in your Downloads folder.

 Open the extensions manager. _Kebab Menu => Extensions => Manage Extensions_
 ![Chrome Manage Extensions](../assets/images/cookie-sync/garmin/automatic/chrome/install/1-Menu-Extensions-ManageExtensions.png){:.center}